-Muslim family killed by 20 year old truck driver allegedly for their faith
+Pastor speaks about innocent Muslim family struck and killed by 20 year old truck driver in London, ON

 “Our hope is always in Jesus Christ.
 When Jesus left this earth, he left the tasks to us.
 He said you are to be my reflection.”
 Pastor Rick Boyes, Gateway Church – London, Ontario